Jordans’ Majestic Calypso

 Isabella.
 Same pedigree info as the two sisters below.
 The sire is the same and the dam of this girl is a full sister to the dam of Stormy and Pepper below.
 Working lines close up, and when you see Champions they are top ones such as CH Gloris Arizona Bill as a G- Grandfather.
 Some kennels in the pedigree are Gloris, HiStyle, Azzuma, Keystone… 14 Ch in the 4 gen pedigree.
 She has tested and passed testing for: thyroid normal, Von Willebrand’s Disease clear, CERF eyes OFA certified normal… Is OFA certified on hips Good.
 She is 80 lbs and 27” tall.
 Soft American Coat

 Click Here For Pedigree and Testing

 Stormy, Please ignore the mommy boobies in this pic, she was nursing 5 wk old pups when I took it.
 Nice pedigrees on these sisters.
 Working lines close up, and when you see Champions they are top ones such as CH Gloris Arizona Bill as a g-grandfather.
 Some kennels in their pedigree are Gloris, HiStyle, Azzuma, Keystone… 14 Ch in their 4 gen pedigree.
 Tested and passed testing for: thyroid normal, Von Willebrand’s Disease clear, CERF eyes OFA certified normal, Hips ofa certified excellent.
-She is about 70 bs and 25” tall.
+She is about 70 to 75 lbs bs and 26” tall.
 Soft American Coat.

 Jordans’ Peppermint Patty: